 The City Manager may grant regular employees a leave of absence without pay.
 No leave shall be granted except upon written request of the employee.
 Such requests shall be submitted to the City Manager.
-Such leave shall normally be granted to permit the employee to engage in activities that will increase his or her value to the City upon return, or because of sickness, injury or personal hardship.
+Such leave shall normally be granted to permit the employee to engage in activities that will increase their value to the City upon return, or because of sickness, injury or personal hardship.
 Employees may not be granted a leave of absence until all accrued vacation is taken.
 Failure on the part of an employee on leave to report promptly at its expiration shall result in dismissal of the employee.
-Vacation and sick leave credits shall not accrue to an employee on leave of absence.
-The decision of the City Manager on granting or refusing to grant a leave of absence or extension thereof shall be final and conclusive and shall not be subject to the grievance procedure of this Memorandum of Understanding.
+Vacation and sick leave credits shall not accrue to an employee on leave of absence or extension thereof shall be final and conclusive and shall not be subject to the grievance procedure of this Memorandum of Understanding.